 This leather wrist weight set is born from a desire to serve baseball players better with quality equipment that will last longer than half a season.

 Wrist Weight Program Included

-While raw strength is important to protect strength, so too is ensuring that the muscles of the arm fire with sufficient strength and in the right sequence to reduce the load on ligaments during the throwing motion.
+Ensure the muscles of the arm during the throwing motion fire with sufficient strength and right sequence to reduce the load on ligaments

 The 4 drills in our series help an athlete understand how to pronate safely (avoiding either “forced” pronation or lack of pronation), strengthen the rotator cuff, and reinforce a consistent arm action.

 We provide 365 days of coverage from the date of your purchase on all products we manufacture.
 See details Driveline Warranty Details.